sofiawallq/vintage-corner/README.md

 I ended up with a total of 25 User Stories to work with in the end, the majority o them made it into

+some of them contain acceptance criterias about size and quantity, which I think are vital to a general online store but in this case that criteria isn't aktuell since very item only exist in one exemplar och the store doesn't sell clothes at this point.

 ![printscreen user story]()